DHI/WaterBench-MIKESHE-Skjern/README.md

 - output
     + MIKE model result data

-:exclamation: :exclamation: ***As it appears here, only select input files needed to run the example notebooks are included in the repository.
-To run MIKE SHE simulations, the MapsDK.zip file should be downloaded and extracted, where the folders MapsDK and Skjern_Models are placed in the main WATERBENCH-MIKESHE-SKJERN directory.
+:exclamation: :exclamation: ***As it appears here, only select files needed to run the input data example notebooks are included in the repository.
+To run MIKE SHE simulations and run the results viewing notebooks, the MapsDK.zip file should be downloaded and extracted, where the folders MapsDK and Skjern_Models are placed in the main WATERBENCH-MIKESHE-SKJERN directory.
 These contain the remaining input files needed for simulation, but are not included here due to file size.***

 ## Introduction